KatsuteDev/Mal4J/README.md

 ## Contributing

-For devs running tests locally simply add a text file named 'client.txt' that contains the client ID in the `src\test\java\com\kttdevelopment\myanimelist` directory.
+For devs running tests locally simply add a text file named `client.txt` that contains the client ID in the `src\test\java\com\kttdevelopment\myanimelist` directory.

 - Found a bug?
 Post it in [issues](https://github.com/Katsute/MyAnimeList-Java-API/issues).
 - Have a suggestion or looking for inspiration?
 Check out our [discussions](https://github.com/Katsute/MyAnimeList-Java-API/discussions).